collapsed-stacks/startups/questions/5539/best-payment-transaction-service-for-brokerage-marketplace-site.md

 - tagged: `payment`
 - score: 0

-<p>I'm working on developing a marketplace site where sellers advertise and sell items on the site in exchange for a transaction fee on credit-card sales.
+I'm working on developing a marketplace site where sellers advertise and sell items on the site in exchange for a transaction fee on credit-card sales.
 I think I've a pretty nice twist on the idea worked out and I'm looking for advice on how to handle the payment process.
 I know there's a ton of transaction companies out there for taking credit card payments directly to a business bank account but I'm looking for something that will send a percentage directly to me and the remainder to one of multiple bank accounts (ie the sellers) around the world.
 Skrill seem to have something like this.
-Any other options?</p>
+Any other options?

 ## Answer 5543